chrislarkee/Pyjector/README.md

 # Pyjector
-Limited emulation of a Christie DLP projector's TIPM serial interface.
+Limited emulation of a Christie DLP projector's TIPM serial interface, written in Python.
 Helpful if you're working on an application to control projectors.

 Supported commands:
 - Ping (PNG?)